CVer-Yang/SSCPNet/README.md

 # SSCPNet
-remote image caption task that use target mask and semantic information
+A novel remote image caption method that use target mask and semantic information, the related datasets and code will be opensourced at here.